superstarlifter/doc/docs/how_to/rollup.md

-## How to roll up and filter dates
+## How to roll up and filter by date

 Rolling up groups values together.
 To roll up data and charts by date:
 1. Select the **Day**, **Week**, **Month**, **Quarter** or **Year**.